References

 Doug Eadie encourages us to think strategically about the board role, its relationship with the superintendent, and the importance of developing the board’s governing capacity.

-An NSBA publication first published in 1999, describes and gives considerable background explaining why the board should pay attention to 8 key areas for school board work: Vision; Standards; Assessment; Accountability; Alignment; Climate; Collaborative Partnerships; and Continuous Improvement.
+First published in 1999, this NSBA publication describes and gives considerable background explaining why the board should pay attention to 8 key areas for school board work: Vision; Standards; Assessment; Accountability; Alignment; Climate; Collaborative Partnerships; and Continuous Improvement.

 The 2015 edition reduced this to 5 key areas: Vision (the board gives voice to a strategic community vision: mission, goals, and objectives); Accountability (the board is responsible for and accounts to the community for district success); Policy (the board provides operational guidance); Community Leadership (the board provides strategic voice for community values and vision); and Relationships (the board connects with the community to learn its values, hopes and dreams for students).
 All these attributes can be developed and applied by school boards.